BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 6 months may be granted for treatment of thymoma or thymic carcinoma, as a single agent.

-Authorization of 6 months may be granted for treatment of persistent or recurrent cervical cancer.
+Authorization of 6 months may be granted for treatment of persistent, recurrent or metastatic cervical cancer.

-Authorization of 6 months may be granted for continued treatment in members requesting reauthorization for an indication in Section III when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
+Authorization of 6 months (up to 24 months total for use with pembrolizumab for pleural or peritoneal mesothelioma including pericardial mesothelioma and tunica vaginalis testis mesothelioma) may be granted for continued treatment in members requesting reauthorization for an indication in the coverage criteria section when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.

 MEDICATION QUANTITY LIMITS